 Working Down Under - PALM Scheme Training.

-A micro-credential (MC) or short course program built specifically for PALM scheme workers and the employers who support them.
+A micro-credential (MC) or short course program built specifically for PALM Scheme workers and the employers who support them.

 Designed to align with PALM Scheme Tier 2 funding, priced at $600 per worker per year, with reimbursement typically covering the full cost where applications are approved.

-One program.
-Three levels.
-One per year.
+1 program.
+3 levels.
+1 per year.

-Each micro-credential: 4 modules | 15 hours | 6 weeks | 2 live virtual sessions
+Each micro-credential: 4 modules | 15 hours | 6 weeks | 2 live virtual sessions | multiple language options

 MC-1 — Foundations